 For botanical collections, natural areas, and the wildflower garden interns, most of the work day is spent outdoors.
-Interns are given a wide variety of tasks, work under the direction of various staff members, and rotate through various collections or natural areas.
-For the education and marketing interns, work often takes place in a highly collaborative office environment.
+Interns are given a wide variety of tasks, work under the direction of various staff members, and occasionally rotate through various collections or natural areas.
+For the education and marketing interns, work is usually in a highly collaborative office environment.
 Additionally, interns, along with various staff members, deliver programs outdoors and at off-site locations.
 There may be occasional group work days (separate from the Learning Mondays) when all the interns work together to accomplish a given project – often one that requires many staff members as well.

 Capturing Your Experience

 On some of the Learning Mondays interns might have some time to work on journals, blogs, or projects to help them remember and assess what they are gaining from their internship.
 Students should expect to do some amount of this work on their own time.
 Interns document the growth of their knowledge and skills via photographs, field journals, blogs, or portfolios, then share these documents and projects with supervisors and staff at the end of the summer open house.